 Find out more about some of the retired dogs we are supporting.
-On average we have about 30 retired police and Fire dogs who are able to receive assistance from Pawsome Pensions.
+On average we have about 30 Retired Police and Fire dogs who are able to receive assistance from Pawsome Pensions.

 Bolt was born on 29th June 2010 and was originally named Rex.
 After being puppy walked Bolt joined the September 2011 initial course and after successfully completing the course Bolt was based in Plymouth for the whole of his 6 years service as a police dog.
 During his service Bolt became a firearms support dog and worked closely with our firearms team at many incidents.
-In December 2013 Bolt found a burglar hiding in an inflatable dingy during a break to a sailing shop, in January 2014 Bolt tracked over moorland for well over an hour to find two suspects who were arrested for burglary and in February 2014 a wanted male who assaulted an officer before fleeing down a rear service lane was located and detained by Bolt hiding under an overturned bath in a rear garden.
+In December 2013 Bolt found a burglar hiding in an inflatable dingy during a break to a sailing shop; in January 2014 Bolt tracked over moorland for well over an hour to find two suspects who were arrested for burglary.
+In February 2014 a wanted male who assaulted an officer before fleeing down a rear service lane was located and detained by Bolt hiding under an overturned bath in a rear garden.

 Bolt grew up in a busy household surrounded by children so when it came to rehoming Bolt in October 2017 Jeanette and her family were a perfect match.
-On our first visit to their house RPD Bolt made himself at home, picked his spot in the kitchen, chose which sofa he’d have and chased the neighbours cat out of the garden!!!
+On our first visit to their house Bolt made himself at home, picked his spot in the kitchen, chose which sofa he’d have and chased the neighbours cat out of the garden!
 Whilst rehoming Bolt was the hardest decision I had to make, seeing the life he now has in retirement with his new family that adore him makes me realise it was the right choice.

-Jack was a drugs, cash, firearms detection dog and retired from the Devon and Cornwall Police in September 2017 after approximately 8 years of service.
+Jack was a drugs, cash, firearms detection dog and retired from Devon and Cornwall Police in September 2017 after approximately 8 years of service.
 He retired due to arthritis in both his front elbows and spondylosis in his back.
-Jack lives with his handler and family and loves the sofa!!
+Jack lives with his handler and family and loves the sofa!
 He is on permanent pain killers, supplements and requires blood tests every 3 months due to his medical issues.
 He has also recently cost his handler in excess of £1700 due to an operation on his bladder.

 Jack is a Springer cross Field Spaniel, born 15/07/08.

 Jack’s most memorable job was on a New Years day when the team were requested to carry out a search for drugs following someone becoming seriously ill after a party.
-Jack searched so well around a large multi-roomed holiday cottage and grounds that after locating 7 separate ‘stashes’ including cannabis, crack, euros and gun powder we were asked to stop searching as the officers couldn’t deal with it all!!
+Jack searched so well around a large multi-roomed holiday cottage and grounds that after locating 7 separate ‘stashes’ including cannabis, crack, euros and gun powder we were asked to stop searching as the officers couldn’t deal with it all!

 Vinnie, is a 6 year old German Shepherd who served as a GP Dog working alongside PC Brendan Trent, of Dorset Police.
-Vinnie was born on the 26.08.2012 and was bought by Devon and Cornwall Police as a puppy and given to a puppy walker until he was 12 months old when he was allocated to PC Trent.
+Vinnie was born on the 26.08.2012, was bought by Devon and Cornwall Police as a puppy and given to a puppy walker until he was 12 months old when he was allocated to PC Trent.
 In September 2013 he completed a 10 week initial training course and worked for 5 years.
 He is a muscular 40kg build with beautiful black and tan markings with a large head.
-Despite his intimidating looks he is very affectionate and faithful and obedient dog.
-During his working life many of the criminal fraternity given the opportunity refused to run away from us due to his size and presence.
+Despite his intimidating looks he is a very affectionate, faithful and obedient dog.
+During his working life many of the criminal fraternity given the opportunity, refused to run away from us due to his size and presence.
 Vinnie served 5 years within the Police before being retired in September 2018, due to his health.
 Vinnie started to develop a problem with his hips.
 Unfortunately he does not have a diagnosis, however we know it is not hip dysplasia.
 It is believed to be neurological, the brain does not seem to be sending the correct messages to his legs.
 At the minute, this just displays itself as a slightly awkward gait.
 His back left leg scrapes a little on the floor, as he walks.
 Vinnie does not appear to be in pain and is still a very happy and content dog.

 Due to Vinnie being a dog with such a wonderful temperament PC Trent took the decision to find him his forever home with another family so that Vinnie could thrive and get as much attention as possible.
 In October 2018 Vinnie went to live with the Harfield family in Dorset and got just that.
 In a short time, Vinnie has become a much loved member of their family.
 He lives with Cath, Dave and their 2 children, James (aged 14) and Lizzie (aged 11).
 The family took Vinnie on knowing he will have ongoing medical issues, which is such a wonderful thing to do.
 Vinnie is registered with us and we hope to help him in the future.